sebasjm/antlr/README.txt

 3.0ea7 -

+* left-recursive cycles from rules w/o decisions were not detected.

 * undefined lexer rules were not announced! fixed.

 * unreachable messages for Tokens rule now indicate rule name not alt.
 E.g.,